 But younger than that, the lens can actually change shape and change focus.
 Before your 40s, the lens is flexible and able to change focus to avoid the need for reading glasses or progressive glasses.
 But through something called presbyopia, the lens becomes inflexible and reading glasses become necessary.

 It’s the same thing with the artificial lens.
 A standard cataract lens can only focus where the power of the lens allows it to focus - which is typically calculated for the distance.
 Up close will be blurry and require reading glasses.
 (See also The Reason For Loss Of Near Vision After Cataract Surgery)

 This is one main reason why there are so many different types of cataract lenses.
 To try and extend the focus beyond just the distance.

 Now that we’ve got some background behind us, let’s dig into the artificial lenses.

 Standard Monofocal Lenses

 These are the most common variety of artificial lenses used during cataract surgery.
 These types of lenses have been used for decades.

 These particular lenses may also be referred to as basic lenses or single focus lenses.
 These are the lenses covered by insurance plans for cataract surgery.

 The key distinguishing feature is that these lenses can ONLY focus in one direction.
 (Pretty much what I described in the last section).
 In addition, these lenses CAN’T correct any astigmatism.

 For the most part, with monofocal lenses, you will need glasses afterwards.
 With your vision corrected for the distance, you will need reading glasses.
-(See also What Is The Best Reading Glasses Prescription After Cataract Surgery?).
+(See also How To Pick The Best Reading Glasses After Cataract Surgery).
 And depending on the amount of astigmatism you have, you may require glasses (or bifocals or progressive glasses) for distance vision.